 Pupils will have a weekly lesson, with each topic being split into clear curriculum blocks.

 - Autumn term – a focus on a history topic which will have themes that link back to previous learning.

 - Summer term - a locally-focused topic will be taught allowing pupils to revisit and embed skills across both geography and history through discrete teaching.
-This will include a visit to a historical site with local relevance, supporting pupils to develop cultural capital.
+This will include a visit to a historical site with local relevance, supporting pupils to develop their cultural capital.

 - Year 3 will visit St Albans as part of the Roman invasion topic

-- Year 4 will visit Hatfield House as part of the Tudor topic
+- Year 4 will visit Mountfitchet Castle as part of the Anglo-Saxons/Middle Ages topic

 - Year 5 will visit Apsley Paper Mills as part of the Victorian topic.